-I was recently asked to weigh in on brute force attacks with Motley Fool’s The Blueprint, which was meant to help small businesses understand the concept as well as offer mitigations.
-Brute force attacks present a ubiquitous threat to small, medium and large enterprises alike in terms of frequency of occurrence.
-Anytime a business presents a virtual door from the outside in, that door will get knocked on, beat on, slammed against or otherwise “jimmied” to the point of success or concession, depending on the motivations of the actor.
+I was recently asked to weigh in on brute force attacks with Motley Fool’s The Blueprint, which was meant to help small businesses understand the concept and offer mitigations.
+Brute force attacks present a ubiquitous threat to small, medium, and large enterprises alike in terms of frequency of occurrence.
+Anytime a business presents a virtual door from the outside in, that door will get knocked on, beat on, slammed against, or otherwise jimmied to the point of success or concession, depending on the motivations of the actor.
 That scenario essentially describes the nature of, and conditions for, a brute force attack.
+Let’s dive deeper into what it is and how to prevent a brute force attack.

 Simply put, a brute force attack generally means an attacker is methodically applying or guessing possible passwords or passphrases with a username in the hopes of finding a successful combination to gain access.
 The attack can be applied manually, or it can entail the use of an automated program or programs to exhaust the attempt.
 The stronger the password, the more combinations that will need to be tested.

-- Expediency: Picture a person of malfeasance coming upon, or knowing of, a door, window, or other means of ingress.
-If they are determined to get inside, regardless if the host is a target of intent or opportunity, they will often try those means first as it lends expediency, and if the ingress points are locked, they may use some level of force to make way.
+- Expediency: Picture a person of malfeasance coming upon or knowing of a door, window, or other means of ingress.
+If determined to get inside, regardless if the host is a target of intent or opportunity, the person will often try those means first, as it lends expediency.
+If the ingress points are locked, the person may use some level of force to make way.
 Bad actors in cyberspace will do the same thing, albeit with a bit more sophistication and a lot of different methods and tools at their disposal.

 - Simplicity: Simplicity is a complementing condition to expediency.
-I can only imagine that any actor would be remiss if they didn’t at least try the front door, or look in the most obvious places where a spare key might be.
-This is analogous to the cyberspace actor not first trying known, acquired or default username and password combinations that require very little effort to employ.
+I can only imagine that any actor would be remiss if he or she didn’t at least try the front door or look in the most obvious places where a spare key might be.
+This is analogous to the cyberspace actor not first trying known, acquired, or default username and password combinations that require very little effort to employ.
 Keeping it simple can also yield further gains in expediency and efficiency.

-- An automated lockout mechanism after so many attempts in a set amount of time can be a deterrent (for example, five failed access attempts every 30 minutes locks that access path to the system for one hour).
-Ensure to take into consideration the critical nature and need for being able to legitimately access the system, though “criticality” should not be a free-pass for no control.
-Even limiting the lockout period for 15 or 30 minutes can disrupt the state of “efficiency” an attacker is trying to gain, thereby potentially discouraging further brute force attempts.
+- Use an automated lockout mechanism with only so many attempts in a set amount of time as a deterrent.
+(For example, five failed access attempts every 30 minutes locks that access path to the system for one hour.)
+Take into consideration the critical nature and need to legitimately access the system, though criticality should not be a free pass for no control.
+Even limiting the lockout period for 15 or 30 minutes can disrupt the state of efficiency an attacker is trying to gain, thereby potentially discouraging further brute force attempts.
 Also, consider providing enough gratuitous attempts to allow for “fat fingering,” or else you may spend a lot of time on the phone with angry users.

-- One of the most effective controls is implementing multi-factor authentication.
-If successful login requires not only something I know (like a password), but also a second factor such as either something I am (like a biometric) or something I have (like a randomized token), the success for standard brute force attack goes down exponentially to the point of discouragement or defeat, as the attacker likely does not have the ability to apply the second factor.
+- Implement multi-factor authentication as an effective control.
+If successful login requires not only something I know (like a password) but also a second factor such as either something I am (like a biometric) or something I have (like a randomized token), the success for standard brute force attack goes down exponentially to the point of discouragement or defeat, as the attacker likely does not have the ability to apply the second factor.

-- Enabling a CAPTCHA is a practice to consider, if available, as it often allows a system to discern whether a human or a bot is attempting to gain access.
-This is important to disrupt the rhythm of efficiency and limit the success that might be gained by a bot set out to execute brute force attacks across the Internet.
+- Consider enabling a CAPTCHA, if available, as it often allows a system to discern whether a human or a bot is attempting to gain access.
+This is important to disrupt the rhythm of efficiency and limit the success that might be gained by a bot set out to execute brute force attacks across the internet.

-- Vulnerability Management becomes an important process as well, as it facilitates time-based scans to find vulnerable systems (i.e., in this case if a system or device is subject to weak or default passwords) that can be remedied before they are found by an attacker.
+- Use Vulnerability Management as an important process, as it facilitates time-based scans to find vulnerable systems (e.g., in this case, if a system or device is subject to weak or default passwords) that can be remedied before they are found by an attacker.
 Other configuration weaknesses can also be remedied through a vulnerability management program that might otherwise make it easier to facilitate a brute force attack.

-While it can be postured that any system can ultimately be exploited given enough skill, time and resources to the attacker, a brute force attack is only as good as the program being used and the skill of the person using it.
-And even then, they won’t always be successful.
+While it can be postured that any system can ultimately be exploited given enough skill, time, and resources to the attacker, a brute force attack is only as good as the program being used and the skill of the person using it.
+And even then, the attacker won’t always be successful.

 Founder & Chief Customer Officer